addozhang/addozhang/README.md

 - ⚡ Fun fact: ...
 -->

-This is Addo(张晓辉), a senior programmer
+This is Addo(张晓辉), a senior programmer.

 Years experience of microservice, devops and cloud native (Kubernetes, Conatiner and so on).